aaditya-pdgupta/Logism_project/README.md

 # NAND gate

 NAND gate is also called as universal gate whose output is high when any or all of the inputs are low.
 It is, in fact, a NOT AND gate.
-That is, a combination of an AND gate and a NOT gate as shown in fgure below.
+That is, a combination of an AND gate and a NOT gate.
+The electronic symbol symbol for a NAND gate is shown in figure below.

 <p align="center">
   <img src="../main/Figures/NAND_gate.jpg" width="250" height="100"/>
 </p>

+Mathematically, the operation is represented as

+$$\bar{A \cdot B} = Y$$

 # AND Using NAND